 "I find a lot of poetry in the creating of rope and networks.
 Its parallels to life, love, co-creation and human connection are spot on and even tantric.
 How two strips of textile, twisted around each other are so much stronger than just the sum of both strengths is amazing.
 One plus one can be three sometimes.
 When those ropes tie together in a network, the pressure can be distributed throughout the whole body.
 There is now room to relax and to play.

-I dedicate my work and every inch of rope that I touch to anyone who needs the healing powers of connection, co-creation and play, and I hope that more people than I can possibly imagine will enjoy my creations."
+I dedicate my work to anyone in the human and more then human world who needs the healing powers of connection, co-creation and play, and I hope that more people than I can possibly imagine will enjoy my creations."

 caroline at textilehunters.com